JaredTMurray/plotlydiploy/README.md

 Focuses, the following deliverables:

 -	Deliverable 1: Create a Horizontal Bar Chart
   From the javascript file [chart.js](#) line 56 to 120  create the horizonial bar chart.
-Varibale barData holds the sample array vaules from names values.Varibles yValue
+Varibale barData holds the sample array vaules from names values.
+Varibles yValue, xVaue and textlabel holds the vaule for otu_ids, otu_labels, and sample_values that were used to plot the bar chart.
 -	Deliverable 2: Create a Bubble Chart
 -	Deliverable 3: Create a Gauge Chart
 -	Deliverable 4: Customize the Dashboard